Yuiko911/I2-Docker/TP2.md

 We use secured variables to store sensitive information.

 ### Question 2.3
-**Why did we put needs: build-and-test-backend on this job?
+**Why did we put `needs: build-and-test-backend` on this job?
 Maybe try without this and you will see!**

-d
+To make sure our images are only pushed to Docker if everything is in order.

 ### Question 2.4
 **For what purpose do we need to push docker images?**